Telecoils for Hearing Instruments

 QR code for Verifit handout (pdf) Audiologists/hearing instrument specialists http://tinyurl.com/Telecoils-Verifit

-*At the end of the video, there is mention of hearing loop ‘weak’ areas.
+Footnote to video *At the end of the video, there is mention of hearing loop ‘weak’ areas.
 In response: “If you are using a loop system and find a “weak” spot – it may be that the installation of the Hearing Loop does not meet the international standard (IEC 60118-4 code) for coverage, and you should let the owner/manager of that space know you had difficulty.
 They will contact their loop installer for analysis and repair as needed.
 When installed properly, a loop field reaches every activated telecoil equally well.”
 Audio Directions (installer’s webpage) in comments.